FrendsPlatform/FrendsTemplates/Templates/Service Management/ServiceNow/HTTP to ServiceNow - Indicent/long-description.md

-This template process receives an HTTP POST request containing incident information, and creates an incident into ServiceNow based on it.
+This template process receives an HTTP POST request containing incident information, and creates a corresponding incident in ServiceNow.

 ![Template](assets/HTTP-to-ServiceNow-Create-incident.svg)